seutje/squiglies/DESIGN.md

 - Build and manage all HTML controls (either via:
   - direct DOM manipulation, or
   - simple creation in `index.html` + event binding).
+- Mirror the layout shown in `mockup.png` (transport at top, selectors + parameter column underneath) so the shipped UI matches the approved reference.
 - Emit events for:
   - Track selection.
   - User file selection.